dbosk/introtools/terminal/guide.md

 We can see whether you've never logged into the `student-shell` server or not, so ensure that you successfully log in.

+By this, we assess that you can *access the computer environment at KTH*.